FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: FTHP-MPI Library Implementation

 The replica processes in our library perform the same computation operations redundantly along with their corresponding computational processes.
 They need to participate in the communications to obtain the latest data as well.
 Therefore, they must identify the proper source and/or destination for any communication.
 Our library performs efficient communications that involve replicas by parallelizing these communications as much as possible.
 In general, any communication can be defined as a data transfer from a set of source processes to a set of destination processes.
 A subset of the set of source processes and a subset of the set of destination processes may have replica processes.
-In our library, all the computational source processes communicate with their replica destination processes as normal using the communicator holding all computational processes.
+In our library, all the computational source processes communicate with their replica destination processes as normal, using the communicator holding all computational processes.
 All the replica source processes communicate with their replica destination processes using the communicator holding all replica processes.
 When there is a replica destination process for which the corresponding replica source process does not exist, then the computational source process acts as a source for that replica process using one of the inter-communicators as needed.
 In the case where there is a source replica process but the corresponding destination replica process does not exist, the communication can be skipped in the source replica process.
+This setup ensures that any message from a specific source computational and replica process arrives in the same order in the destination computational and replica process, respectively.
+However, due to network fluctuations, messages from different source processes can arrive in a different order in a computational process as compared to its replica.
+In programs where wildcard communications involving MPI\_ANY\_SOURCE are used and the order of the received messages changes the final output, we need to ensure that the received messages are returned to the user in the same order in both the computational and replica processes.
+Therefore, for such communications, after the computational destination process receives a message from a source, it sends the rank of the source process and the tag of that message to its replica.
+The replica destination process waits for this information from its corresponding computational process for such communications and then receives the actual message from the corresponding source computational or replica process (if it exists) with the same tag.
+This ensures that the messages are returned to the user in the same order across the two processes, even if they arrive in a different order.